What is sheltered housing?

 Contact your local council to find out about sheltered housing in your area.

-For more information about how to get sheltered housing, see our factsheet Sheltered housing and extra care housing.
+For more information about how to get sheltered housing, see our guide Sheltered housing and extra care housing.

 Help with housing costs